zuhrisaifudin/gatsby/docs/docs/how-to/adding-common-features/adding-forms.md

 }
 ```

+### Further enhancements

-This form isn't doing anything besides showing the user information that they just entered.
+Right now, this form isn't doing anything besides showing the user information that they just entered.
 At this point, you may want to move this form to a component, send the form state to a backend server, or add robust validation.

+Additional details about how to create React forms can be found in the [React forms documentation](https://reactjs.org/docs/forms.html) (which happens to be built with Gatsby!)

 You can also use fantastic React form libraries like [Formik](https://github.com/jaredpalmer/formik) or [Final Form](https://github.com/final-form/react-final-form) to speed up your development process.

 All of this is possible and more by leveraging the power of Gatsby and the React ecosystem!